meetbryce/remix/docs/tutorials/blog.md

 <docs-info>💿 Hey I'm Derrick the Remix Compact Disk 👋 Whenever you're supposed to _do_ something you'll see me</docs-info>

 This uses TypeScript, but we always pepper the types on after we write the code.
 This isn't our normal workflow, but some of you aren't using TypeScript so we didn't want to clutter up the code for you.
-Normally we create the type as we write the code so that we get it right the first time (measure twice, but once!).
+Normally we create the type as we write the code so that we get it right the first time (measure twice, cut once!).

 ## Creating the project